DiegoSt23/delta-ui/README.md

 Delta-UI is a lightweight and minimalistic React components library designed to provide a seamless user experience.
 With a focus on simplicity and performance, Delta-UI offers a curated set of reusable and customizable components that can easily be integrated into any React project.
 The library embraces the principles of dark mode design, ensuring a visually appealing and comfortable interface in low-light conditions.

--Dark Mode Ready: Delta-UI is optimized for dark mode, providing a stunning visual experience for users in dimly lit environments while retaining its elegance in light mode.
+-Dark Mode Ready: Delta-UI is optimized for dark mode, providing a stunning visual experience for users in dimly lit environments.

 -Lightweight and Performant: With a minimal footprint, Delta-UI prioritizes performance, ensuring quick loading times and smooth interactions for enhanced user satisfaction.